mkoohafkan/mkoohafkan.github.io/_posts/2018-09-29-plotting-marginal-distributions-anywhere-with-ggplot.md

-a lot of great work on this software, and one of his team's more recent additions is a new plugin for continuous simulation that allows the WAT to run a hydrologic sampler in conjunction with HEC-RAS sediment transport models to generates multiple future hydrologic time series and evaluate uncertainty in the magnitude and timing of future hydrology, and the resulting morphological impacts, for assessing project benefits.
+a lot of great work on this software, and one of his team's more recent additions is a new plugin for continuous simulation that allows the WAT to run a hydrologic sampler in conjunction with HEC-RAS sediment transport models to generates multiple future hydrologic time series.
+This lets us evaluate how uncertainty in the magnitude and timing of future hydrology translates to uncertainty in the resulting morphological impacts.
+This information can then be used for assessing project benefits.

 Having the ability to run literally hundreds of thousands of sediment transport systems to sample uncertainty in future hydrology is great and all, but you end up with literally thousands of gigabytes of data to sort through.
 Developing a workflow for *analyzing* the data is no less trivial than developing the workflow for simulation.
 Thankfully, I'd already done a lot of work on that front.
-I had already been building a framework for mining the RAS HDF output files---an R package 'm tentatively calling RAStestR---which actually *did* make accessing the WAT results a trivial task.
+Throughout my time at HEC I had been building a framework for mining the RAS HDF output files---an R package I'm tentatively calling `RAStestR`---which actually *did* make accessing the WAT results a trivial task.

 Stan and Will were excited to present the results of the WAT simulations, and they had a very specific figure in mind: A plot of all realizations,